Anthony-Macabata/Deployed-Wireless-Infrastructure-with-CAPsMAN-Hotspot-RADIUS-and-VRRP-Failover/README.md

 **What I did:** Configured a dedicated MikroTik router as an external RADIUS server running User Manager (IP: 192.168.1.3).
 Both core routers point to this single RADIUS endpoint for:
 - CAPsMAN user authentication (WPA2-Enterprise)
-- Hotspot user authentication (captive portal)
+- Hotspot user authentication (Captive Portal)
+- Vouchers

 **What it achieves:** Centralized credentials.
 One source of truth.
 Both CAPsMAN controllers use the same authentication backend, so failover doesn't break login.
 Hotspot sessions persist across gateway failover.